 She is also the queen of French braiding, a skill which I’m very happy to have inherited!”
 Beth Strong, Senior Editor

 “My mum has always been experimental with her hair and I think, no I know, I’ve been inspired by her when it comes to trying out new cuts, colours and styles.
 She always encourages me, even when I doubt myself, “what’s the worst that’ll happen?
 It’ll grow back or we can just colour it again” she’d say.
 Oh, and yes, my mum has been colouring my hair on and off for many years and would often cut my hair growing up.
 Has she had questionable hairstyles over the years?
 Of course, but Farrah Fawcett hair isn’t for everyone.
 Still, I love looking back at pictures of her hair through the years and thinking wow, my mum was so cool!
 Pixie cuts, corkscrew perms, baby blue ombre on blonde hair (that’s her current look FYI), you name it, she’s tried it!”
 Leona English, Editorial Producer

 “If there’s anything I’ve learnt from my mum about hair, it’s that it is a powerful form of expression.
 My mother is constantly changing her hair when she feels like it and uses her hair to express herself and her positive personality.
 So, I’ve adopted this lesson and change my hair to match my mood – when I want to feel empowered, I’ll get box braids.
 When I want to feel creative and unique, I’ll wear my afro.
 When I want to feel like a girl boss, I’ll wear a wig.
 Thanks to her, I’m not afraid to try new things and love having that freedom.”
-Amra Markic, Digital Editor
+Amra Markic, Global Deputy Editor